strontic/strontic.github.io/xcyclopedia/library/MsMpEng.exe-A5B18DBC79586D1D338D67B025EC8610.md

 ## Possible Misuse

 *The following table contains possible examples of `MsMpEng.exe` being misused.
-While `MsMpEng.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `MsMpEng.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --